AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/my-activity.md

 >[!IMPORTANT]
 >
->The credit consumption table is rounded and aggregated by day for monitoring.
+>The credit consumption table is rounded up and aggregated by day for monitoring.
 The figures in the **[!UICONTROL My Activity]** dashboard represent an *estimated* credit consumption.
-The *actual* credit consumption used for billing is tracked in internal systems and is available fo you upon request.
+The *actual* credit consumption used for billing is tracked in internal systems and is available to you upon request.
 Contact your Adobe representative to obtain that information.

 To access your estimated credit consumption activity, navigate to **[!UICONTROL Setup]** in the main navigation, then select the **[!UICONTROL My activity]** tab.